 and the relationship of art to the past, themselves, and contemporary culture.

 Clarke’s Quigley Gallery frequently hosts exhibits of student, faculty, and visiting artists’ works.
 This exposure to new ideas and art forms develops and strengthens the professional and critical sensibilities.

-- Acquire knowledge and technical expertise in studio art media to demonstrate creativity, aesthetic sensitivity and critical artistic judgment.
+- Acquire knowledge and technical expertise in art and design media to demonstrate creativity, aesthetic sensitivity and critical artistic judgment.

 - Develop an openness to respond to and interact with new and diverse people and ideas.

 - Explore the relationship of artistic and cultural heritages in order to understand oneself, the past and contemporary society.

 - Develop and demonstrate critical seeing, writing, speaking and thinking skills through a study of the visual arts.